About NIC

 Credit(s): 3

-This course builds upon the skills acquired in WELD 214.
-It covers detail drawings with proper dimensioning and tolerances, use of sectioning techniques, isometrics and oblique drawings, including pip welding symbols and bill of materials.
-Lecture: 3 hours per week
+This course covers detail drawings related to the welding industry.
+Proper dimensioning and tolerances, use of sectioning techniques, isometrics and oblique drawings, including pip welding symbols and bill of materials will be covered as well.

 Prerequisites: